Kohbukan Judo Club home The Kohbukan Judo Club

 Sandan (3rd Degree Black Belt) · Kodokan Judo

 In 1998, she was part of the Victoria Park Neighbourhood Association and through the association, started Fun & Fitness Judo Club.
-The judo club continued for 20 years until 2019 when she joined the Kohbukan-Sisu judo club.
+The Judo club continued for 20 years until 2019 when she joined the Kohbukan Judo Club.
 She holds level 2 NCCP training.
-Now a third degree black belt, Linda enjoys learning judo kata and competing in kata competitions.
+Now a third degree black belt, Linda enjoys learning Judo kata and competing in kata competitions.

 Assistant Instructors